Alex Rubens

-Alex Rubens is an American writer.
+Alex Rubens (born March 25, 1978) is an American writer.
 He is best known for his work on Key & Peele, Community, and Rick and Morty.

 Life and career

 Rubens attended Yale University, where he was a member of the improv-comedy group the Purple Crayon.
-He received a Writers Guild Award for his work on Blake Shelton's Not-So-Family Christmas and three Emmy Award nominations for his work on Key & Peele.
+He received a Writers Guild Award for his work on Blake Shelton's Not-So-Family Christmas and four Emmy Award nominations for his work on Key & Peele and Rick and Morty.
 He co-wrote the feature film Keanu with Jordan Peele.